 The next thing I knew my great-grandpa was ‘taking care’ of the snake with the garden hoe propped up against the house on the porch and all the commotion brought Granny and the others outside—where they saw the giant snake.

-You can be sure a few apologies came my way for not believing me.
-Hey I wasn’t in the habit of telling whoppers, so….
+Once the commotion died down you can be sure a few apologies came my way for not believing me.
+But hey, it wasn't like I was in the habit of telling big ole whopper-lies, so it was the least they could do, right?

 Have you ever ignored or not believed your child when they were trying to tell you something?
 I sure hope not, because I can tell you first-hand that being ignored or given the ‘brush off’ when you have something important to share is agonizing.
 It could also be dangerous.
 That black snake could have been a copperhead and your child’s story about the mean boy or girl, the creepy or unfair coach/teacher, the scary neighbor, or the cries that no one likes them should be heard, listened to, and acted upon.

-Remember…always believe in your child and unless they give you obvious and undeniable reasons not to, believing what your child tells you should always be your initial response.
+Remember…always believe in your child unless they give you obvious and undeniable reasons not to.
+Believing what your child tells you should always be your initial response.
 If you don’t, they’ll quit talking.
 And I don’t think I have to tell you how dangerous (and sad) that would be.

 P.S.
 Just for the record, it really was a giant snake.